ryouze/ryouze.github.io/content/posts/ipython-cheatsheet.md

 #### Automatic Debugger with `%pdb`

-Run the [`%pdb`](https://ipython.readthedocs.io/en/stable/interactive/magics.html#pdb) magic command to toggle automatic debugger activation.
+You can also run the [`%pdb`](https://ipython.readthedocs.io/en/stable/interactive/magics.html#pdb) magic command to toggle automatic debugger activation.
 When it's ON, IPython will automatically start the debugger whenever an unhandled exception occurs.

 ```ipython
 In [1]: %pdb